oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

   - Leave the Enable Step as ticked
   - Select Error mode as "Stop on error"
   - Leave the default "3600" seconds in Timeout in seconds
-  - In the region, select "US East (Phoenix)"
+  - In the region, select "US West (Phoenix)"
   - Select the "Run local script" option
   - Select the server instance in "Target instance in compartment" where you have placed the DNS record update script
   - In the script parameters, add the location of the DNS Record update script.
 Below is an example of DNS record update script, please write a boot up shell script according to your setup and configurations.